 We don’t impose any specific support requirements on plugin vendors.
 You will need to check with them to learn about their support policies, so you know what to expect.

-If you feel that a plugin vendor isn’t providing a reasonable level of support for a commercial plugin license, please send and email to firstname.lastname@example.org and letting us know about the situation.
+If you feel that a plugin vendor isn’t providing a reasonable level of support for a commercial plugin license, please let us know by emailing firstname.lastname@example.org and letting us know about the situation.